Alpha Cloud - Alpha Anywhere Developer's Guide

 - Once you have saved a new web site, you can authorize additional users to manage and publish the application by clicking on the button entitled "Manage Authorized Maintainers".
 For more information on authorized maintainers see Delegating Access.

 - All valid web paths are displayed near the bottom of the dialog for the selected web site.
 You can copy any of the paths to the clipboard and paste them into a browser to access your deployed applications.
-You will see that although both (HTTP and HTTPS) are selected as services there is no HTTPS path for MySite.com.
-This is because no certificate has been uploaded.

 - In some cases, you may need to provide an IP address to allow your running application to access a site on the internet or behind your own firewall.
 Your deployed application may run on one or more servers distributed across availability zones (data centers).
 When you access the internet from your running server, the Egress (source) IP address will depend on which zone your server is running in.
 There can typically be up to three availability zones.
 The Egress IPs textbox provides a list of IP addresses from which your web application may access the internet.